janwilmake/remote-sql-cursor/README.md

 # Interesting Next steps:

-Make this work in the browser too, all we need is a js version of `database.ts` that uses the worker as backend rather than the DO, and we need to then proxy that request to the DO.
+1. Make this work in the browser too, all we need is a js version of `database.ts` that uses the worker as backend rather than the DO, and we need to then proxy that request to the DO.
 I don't know if I have a use for it but it'd be pretty cool DO!

+2. Figure out if it can somehow be made faster.